ChickenTenders2/FoodLink/README.md

     arduino/                                    # Arduino-related code
-        sensor_readings_to_bluetooth/           # Folder required to run the Arduino code in the IDE sensor_readings_to_bluetooth.ino    # Arduino C++ code for collecting temperature humidity and distance readings.
+        sensor_readings_to_bluetooth/           # Folder required to run the Arduino code in the IDE sensor_readings_to_bluetooth.ino    # Arduino C++ code for collecting temperature/humidity and distance readings.
                                                   These are sent to the Pi in JSON string form using Bluetooth so that they are ready to be sent to ThingsBoard.